![]() |

 Alside Mezzo Windows QuotesDane & Tim, I own a home that was built in 1988 that officially has 31 windows, but the one over the front door is a 3 piece window that we're considering having replaced as a single one.
 I've received a few quotes and to say the least it's confusing.

-[Site Editor's Answer]Kenny, so yes some pretty high bids in general.
-If I were staying in my home another 6 years and then moving, I would absolutely go with quote #1 on the Alside Mezzo Windows for $15K.
+[Website Editor Reply]Kenny, so yes some pretty high bids in general.
+If I were staying in my home another 6 years and then moving, I would absolutely go with quote #1 on the Alside Mezzo series for $15K.
 Loca installer with good reviews, knows the product, etc. The Alside Mezzo is a decent middle of the road window which should be solid for a decade plus.
 No sense in spending a ton of money if you're not going to be around to appreciate it come year 15. $500 installed per window sounds about right for this series.

 Alside Mezzo with Climtech vs. Zen Windows NirvanaHello!
 We are located in Wisconsin and looking to replace 13 original to the home windows and one picture window.
 We have received over five but because this is a rental property of ours, have narrowed it down to the companies offering mid-range windows as we don't wan't or need top of the line.